srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 This article is based on a [post of my good friend Kenneth van Surksum](https://www.vansurksum.com/2025/01/07/governing-os-versions-in-microsoft-intune-best-practices-and-configuration/).
 He has written as good blog post about how to govern OS versions in your environment with the use of Microsoft Intune.

 In Microsoft Intune there is a good way to avoid old OS versions in your environment.
-Kenneth's article describes how to setup those ways using the portal, in this article, I explain how to deploy those settings but also how to maintain those settings in an automated way.
+Kenneth's article describes how to set up those ways using the portal, in this article, I explain how to deploy those settings but also how to maintain those settings in an automated way.

 {{< notice "info" >}}
-This article asumes that your update strategy is in place and updates the devices.
+This article assumes that your update strategy is in place and updates the devices.
 Another thing in this kind of automation is that your environment is clean and ready for optimization.
 In this case, that means you have two assigned compliance policies per type that handles compliance checks for OS build numbers.
-Of course you can have more other compliance policies per type.
+Of course, you can have more other compliance policies per type.

-The rest of the article asuming you have this in place.
+The rest of the article assuming you have this in place.
 {{< /notice >}}

 ## Components